smal1378/Bank-3992/README.md

 #

 ###### info
-any further about the api's will be explained here to other contributors.
+any further info about the api's will be explained here to other contributors.

 ### GUI.py interface:
     class CustomerTop: